rafacgarciaa/php-lilo/README.md

 	$lilo = new Lilo(array(/* extensions */));

-The extensions allow to `Lilo` knows the types of files that must be processed.
+Lilo uses extensions to determine if a file should be processed or not.
 For example, for working with Javascript and CoffeeScript files:

 	require_once '../libs/diacronos/Lilo/Lilo.php';
 	use \diacronos\Lilo\Lilo;

 	$lilo = new Lilo(array('js', 'coffee'));

+The load path is an ordered list of directories that `Lilo` uses to search for files.
+These must be configured before to work with the library:

 	$lilo->appendPath('path/to/files/dependencies/1');
 	$lilo->appendPath('path/to/files/dependencies/2');
 	....